Maddy Anderson

-Madelynn Jewel Anderson (born February 22, 2002) is an American professional soccer player who plays as a goalkeeper for Première Ligue club Lens.
-She played college soccer for the Mississippi State Bulldogs and was named the Southeastern Conference (SEC) Goalkeeper of the Year in 2024.
+Madelynn Jewel Anderson (born February 22, 2002) is an American professional soccer player who plays as a goalkeeper for USL Super League club Dallas Trinity.
+She played college soccer for the Mississippi State Bulldogs, earning second-team All-American honors in 2024.
+She began her professional career with French club Lens in 2025.

 Early life

 Anderson grew up in Broomfield, Colorado, one of two children born to Steven and Kelsie Anderson.
 She switched from forward to goalkeeper with Broomfield Soccer Club at age 12.
 Her family moved to Seabrook, Texas, when she was in seventh grade.
-She attended Clear Falls High School, where she starred on the soccer team and spent one season as a kicker on the football team.
+She attended Clear Falls High School in League City, Texas, where she starred on the soccer team and spent one season as a kicker on the football team.
 She played ECNL club soccer for Challenge Soccer Club, based in Tomball, Texas, an hour-and-a-half drive away.
 During one ECNL national training camp in Portland, Oregon, in 2018, she played ten minutes for Paris Saint-Germain in a scrimmage against Manchester City.
 She committed to play college soccer for Mississippi State over another offer from Auburn when she was a sophomore.